angezid/auto-complete.js/README.md

 ## Troubleshooting
 There can be some problems adding autocomplete to existing editors, e.g.:
 * `codejar` - the `auto-complete.js` should be instantiated before the editor.
-Otherwise, there will be a problem with `Enter` and `Tab` keys in FireFox.
+Otherwise, there will be a problem with `Enter` and `Tab` keys in Firefox.
   See demo.

 * `codeflask` - as it dynamically creates a `textarea` element, so there is no possibility to instantiate `auto-complete.js` first.
 In addition it requires to fire some `KeyboardEvent` to update text changes in overlay `pre` element (see `event` option). `Enter` and `Tab` keys won't work on suggestion list.

+## Known issues
+Firefox have a bug in contenteditable element that has `plaintext-only` state.
+It appeared when autocomplete is performed at the beginning of a line - a suggestion is inserted at the end of previous line (`<br>` element is disappeared on replacing query).

 ## Parameters:
 * `ctx` - an HTMLElement or CSS selector string